ubermag/devtools/README.md

 ## Update common metadata

 `repometadata` contains templates and additional helper scripts to update metadata common to all repositories.
-The metadata can be updated:
-- on GitHub using the action in the `devtools` repository
-- locally using the `invoke` task `update-repometadata`
+The metadata can be updated using the `invoke` task `update-repometadata`

-The local update provides more functionallity.

-### On GitHub

-The action needs:
-- the name of the repository
-- [optionally] the name of the files to update; if no files are specified all files are updated

-The action can only update one repository at a time.
-Therefore, it is necessary to run the action for all repositories individually.

-**Note** The action creates a new branch `metadata-update` and opens a PR.
-It will fail if the branch already exists.
-PRs are opened using the `ubermagbot` account.

-### Locally

-**The local update will only work for the directory structure explained above.
+**The update will only work for the directory structure explained above.
 Follow the instructions in the first section of this README.**

 The repometadata can locally be updated using the `invoke` task